aichallenge/aichallenge/planet_wars/www/specification.md

 Once the engine starts sending the game state to the bots, the bots each have 1 second of wall-clock time to receive the game state, process it, and send their orders.
-(The first turn is an exception, in which case the bots have 3 seconds of wall-clock time.
-This is to help bots written in languages whose VMs need some "warm-up" time.)
+(An additional two seconds is given after launching the bots but before sending them the game state.
+This was previously reported as having a longer first turn, but since the map is not given, no processing is possible for these two seconds.
+This is just to help bots written in languages whose VMs need some "warm-up" time.)
 Both bots perform these operations concurrently, and they are each unaware of what the other bot is doing.
 The choice of using wall-clock time rather than CPU time is primarily due to technical difficulties in measuring child processes' CPU times in real time.
 If a simple way to monitor CPU time instead is discovered, this part of the spec may change.

 ### Bot Orders